cap-java/sdm/README.md

          service: sdm
          service-plan: standard
    ```
 3. Using the created SDM instance's credentials from key [onboard a repository](https://help.sap.com/docs/document-management-service/sap-document-management-service/onboarding-repository).
 In mta.yaml, under properties of the srv module add the repository id.
-See the following example from a sample Bookshop app.
+Refer the following example from a sample Bookshop app.
 Currently only non versioned repositories are supported.

     ```
     modules: